 How Cold Does The Water Need To Be?

-Be forewarned, immersing the body in extremely cold water can be dangerous, particularly for individuals with certain medical conditions, so it’s always best to consult a doctor before trying an ice bath.
+Be forewarned, that immersing the body in extremely cold water can be dangerous, particularly for individuals with certain medical conditions, so it’s always best to consult a doctor before trying an ice bath.

 To make sure the water isn’t too cold, we suggest buying an inexpensive water thermometer so you can keep on eye on the temperature at all times.